Achievable logoAchievable logo

 *The definition of “deep in the money” is not standardized across all options contracts.
 In most circumstances, a call is “deep in the money” if its strike price is either $5 or $10 below the underlying stock’s market price.
 The specifics are unlikely to be tested.

-If an investor sells an “out of the money” or “at the money” qualified covered call against a long stock position, the stock’s holding period is not affected.
-However, if an investor sells an “in the money” qualified covered call against a long stock position held short-term, the stock’s holding period is paused.
-If the call is closed out or expires and the stock position remains, the holding period is unpaused*.
+However, if an investor sells an “in the money” qualified covered call against a long stock position that is currently short-term, the stock’s holding period is paused.
+If the call is closed out or expires and the stock position remains, the holding period resumes*.

 *To be clear, the original holding period is not reset.
 For example, assume an investor goes long stock on January 1st, then sells a qualified “in the money” covered call six months later.
 The six-month holding period is paused until the call is closed out or expires.
 Assuming the call is closed out or expires, the stock’s holding period is unpaused and starts counting from the original six-month mark.

 A non-qualified covered call is any covered call that does not meet the definition of ‘qualified.’
 If an investor sells a non-qualified covered call against a long stock position held short-term, the stock’s holding period is reset to zero.
-If the call is closed out or expires, the stock’s holding period begins counting from zero.
+If the call is closed out or expires, the stock’s holding period begins counting again from zero.

 Key points